Exercises 29–34 involve large sets of data, so technology should ... | Channels for Pearson+

 Normal Distribution

 A normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
 It is characterized by its bell-shaped curve.
-Identifying whether a frequency distribution approximates a normal distribution is important for applying various statistical methods and tests that assume normality.
+To determine if the frequency distribution of earthquake depths is normal, one would look for symmetry and the presence of a single peak in the distribution.

 Recommended video: